PaulFroehling/phd_proposal_pocs/geodesics/README.md

 ## Calculate_Geodesic
-The following is an explanation of the function "calculate_geodesic" resulting from the derivative in "geodesics/doku/Derivation_S2Geodesics.pdf"
+The following is a short explanation of the function calculate_geodesic, based on the derivation in geodesics/doku/Derivation_S2Geodesics.pdf.

-The final equation of the derivation before numeric integration is:
+The final equation before numerical integration is:
 $$\frac{ds}{d \phi} = R \sqrt{(\alpha cos \phi + \beta sin\phi)^2 sin^4\theta + sin^2\theta}$$

 First step: Calculate $\alpha$ and $\beta$

 $$\alpha = A cos \phi'$$
-$$\alpha = A sin \phi'$$
+$$\beta = A sin \phi'$$

 $\alpha$ and $\beta$ are summarized factors for x and y, which can be computed via Cramers rule (see full derivation), which results in: